PathML

 πŸ€–πŸ”¬ PathML: Tools for computational pathology

-Downloads Documentation Status codecov Code style: black PyPI version
+Downloads Documentation Status codecov Code style: black PyPI version tests dev-tests

 ⭐ PathML objective is to lower the barrier to entry to digital pathology